 Andrew Moody is a riding instructor at Ham House Stables

 Andy has over twenty five years experience of working with horses.
 He is a qualified carriage driving instructor, initially training at The Royal Mews.
 A few years ago he began training with Minette in classical riding, and is now one of the instructors at Ham House Stables.
 Andy has a BSc (Hons) in Animal Behaviour and uses natural horsemanship in his teaching style.

 Myriam Waters teaches the Ham House Stables staff the Alexander Technique

+Myriam says, “My full training course was a very happy and rich learning experience enlightened by the riding lessons I had with Minette Rice Edwards.
 With Minette I discussed the different aspects of balance and good use and the constant relevance of the technique to horse riding.
-I had the best of both worlds: at college it was ‘work in hand’ on me by marvelous teachers including Walter.
+I had the best of both worlds: at college it was ‘work in hand’ on me by marvellous teachers including Walter.
 With Minette it was ‘work on the horse’ guided by somebody who has an extraordinary understanding of what is to be in balance and who is more Alexander than any one of us! “